 Zarina began working in transportation through the world of car-sharing in 2014, overseeing outreach to local businesses and fostering partnerships to launch innovative mobility programs throughout Seattle.
 As a Bay Area native, Zarina has a BS in Business Management from San Jose State University and found her passion in helping people access transportation resources as she witnessed the growing congestion in Silicon Valley and Seattle.
 She commutes by foot and ferry.

 Sarah encourages businesses in the downtown commercial core to meet and exceed their Commute Trip Reduction goals.
 Sarah believes transportation affects every single person’s daily life; she’s eager to find ways to advance urban mobility in order to improve air quality, health, happiness and ease of access to daily necessities.
 She dreams of a world with equitable access to transportation for all ages, abilities, and incomes.
 Sarah studied Natural Resources at Cornell University, dabbled in a few environmental passions, then arrived in Seattle on her bike after a cross country ride in 2016.
 Sarah previously worked at C+C, where she learned the ins and outs of community-based social marketing.
 You’ll find Sarah guiding her friends on their first bike or bus ride through the city.
-Sarah commutes by bike.
+Sarah commutes by bike or bus.

 Madeline coordinates communications and events at Commute Seattle.
 A born and raised Seattleite, Madeline received her BA in Psychology and Spanish from Pitzer College in Claremont, CA and worked as an English teacher in southern Spain before returning to Seattle and becoming involved in the world of commuter benefits.
 Madeline is a proponent of accessible transit, bicycle and pedestrian infrastructure in her ever-growing hometown, and envisions sustainable, employer-supported commute options to keep her city moving and thriving.